wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-continuous-delivery-use-vso.md

 	![][50]

 ## Next steps
-For more about unit testing in Visual Studio Online, see [Run unit tests in your build](https://msdn.microsoft.com/library/ms253138.aspx).
+For more about unit testing in Visual Studio Online, see [Run unit tests in your <!-- deleted by customization build](https://msdn.microsoft.com/library/ms253138.aspx) --><!-- keep by customization: begin --> build](https://msdn.microsoft.com/zh-cn/library/ms253138.aspx) <!-- keep by customization: end -->.
 If you're using Git, see [Share your code in Git](http://www.visualstudio.com/get-started/share-your-code-in-git-vs.aspx) and [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
 For more information about Visual Studio Online, see [Visual Studio Online](https://www.visualstudio.com/).

 [0]: ./media/cloud-services-continuous-delivery-use-vso/tfs0.PNG
 [1]: ./media/cloud-services-continuous-delivery-use-vso/tfs1.png